natepenny/nathanpennybaker.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Electrical Engineering Portfolio"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my portfolio.
-I am an Electrical Engineering student at the University of Oklahoma with experience in power systems, industrial controls, and aerospace avionics.
+I am a junior Electrical Engineering student at the University of Oklahoma with a focus on power systems, industrial controls, and aerospace avionics.

-### Featured Projects
-Below are some of my recent engineering projects.
-You can view the full details in the [Portfolio](/portfolio/) section.
+Below are my featured projects.
+You can view the full details for each in the [Portfolio](/portfolio/) section.

 {% for post in site.portfolio limit:3 %}
   {% include archive-single.html %}